gordonjun2/DataBarista/README.md

 ## Architecture

-Below is a high-level illustration of DataBarista’s flow:
+Below is a high-level illustration of DataBarista's flow:

 ```
    ┌─────────────────────────────────────┐